-From open-ended play to rich language opportunities, James Tunnell shares 5 reasons to add natural materials to your setting…
+From open-ended play to rich language opportunities, James Tunnell shares five reasons to add natural resources to your setting…

 No matter the season, natural resources are all around us.
 Whilst many of us already have some in our discovery baskets or loose parts play areas, introducing natural resources throughout your early years setting can have positive outcomes for all our children.

 Ideally, we would want children to go outside to explore nature.
 However, when that’s not possible, bringing nature inside is one way for them to experience the natural world.